 “Cheri Moore is a huge advocate for students with processing challenges.
 She has an intense desire to bring improvements to students and is tireless in seeking out the information and therapies to bring results.
 She demonstrates great caring and generosity in seeking solutions for students.”

 Margaret McLewin, Homeschool Plus Director, Piano & Voice Teacher

-Evidence of Visual Processing Difficulties Found In Those Diagnosed With Dyslexia
+Visual Processing Difficulties Found in Students with Dyslexia

 Raghuram, A., et.al.
 (2018) found a significantly higher percentage (79%) of visual processing deficits (vergence, accommodation, ocular motor tracking) in 29 children diagnosed with dyslexia when compared to 33% of 33 children without a diagnosis (Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/30027208).